Pope Adrian IV

 Pope Adrian (or Hadrian) IV (Hadrianus IV; born Nicholas Breakspear (or Brekespear); c.
-1100 (Note: The historian R. L. Poole speculates that Adrian may have been born many years later, as he was sent on a lengthy trip to Scandinavia in 1152, and, says Poole, "so onerous a task would hardly have been imposed on a man past middle age") – 1 September 1159) was head of the Catholic Church and ruler of the Papal States from 4 December 1154 until his death in 1159.
-He is the only pope to have been born in England and the first pope from the Anglosphere.
+1100 (Note: The historian R. L. Poole speculates that Adrian may have been born many years later, as he was sent on a lengthy trip to Scandinavia in 1152, and, says Poole, "so onerous a task would hardly have been imposed on a man past middle age".) – 1 September 1159) was head of the Catholic Church and ruler of the Papal States from 4 December 1154 until his death in 1159.
+He is the only pope to have been born in England and the first pope from an English-speaking country.

 Adrian was born in Hertfordshire, England, but little is known of his early life.
 Although he does not appear to have received a great degree of schooling, while still a youth he travelled to the south of France where he was schooled in Arles, studying law.
 He then travelled to Avignon, where he joined the Abbey of Saint-Ruf.
 There he became a canon regular and was eventually appointed abbot.
 He travelled to Rome several times, where he appears to have caught the attention of Pope Eugene III, and was sent on a mission to Catalonia where the Reconquista was attempting to reclaim land from the Muslim Al-Andalus.
 Around this time his abbey complained to Eugene that Breakspear was too heavy a disciplinarian, and in order to make use of him as a papal legate as well as to pacify his monks, he was appointed Bishop of Albano some time around 1149.

 As bishop, Breakspear was soon sent on another diplomatic mission, this time to Scandinavia.
 At the outset of the Civil war era in Norway, Breakspear reorganised the Church in Norway and then moved on to Sweden.
 Here, he was very much acclaimed by the people, and when he left, chroniclers called him a saint.
 Breakspear returned to Rome in 1154; Eugene's successor Pope Anastasius IV had died only a few weeks previously.